SPIDER IMPACT TOUR

 Due to mature content and language SPIDER is recommended for high school students grades 9–12.

-Audience size is limited to a maximum of 250 students.
+Audience size is limited to a maximum of 100 students.
 We strongly advise that Grades 9 and 10 have separate performances from Grades 11 and 12.
+If you are interested in booking for groups larger than 100 students please contact us directly.

 -